Ashley-Pearson/fork-play-clean/README.md

 # Fork-Play
-An Interactive application to create a collaborative and fun experience, with the thrill of "matching" adding excitement to date night planning!
+An Interactive app to create a collaborative and fun experience, with the thrill of "matching" adding excitement to date night planning!

 ![](public/App_snapshot.png)